Andrew971/riot-match-history/README.md

-checkout the live demo[Live demo](https://riot-match-history.vercel.app/)
+checkout the live demo [Live demo](https://riot-match-history.vercel.app/)

 _Note: this live demo rely on short lived API key.
 You might not be able to search.
 Just contact me and i ll be happy to provide a working api key_
 ## Getting Started